Barter

 Cross-cultural

-Relating to different cultures or comparison between them
+Relating to different cultures or comparison between

 Open-ended